 - If you have any leftover melted chocolate, grab some cashews, almonds, or peanuts and mix them in the melted chocolate.
 Spoon by heaping tablespoons full onto parchment paper for quick and easy nut clusters.

 Chocolate Covered Strawberries are not difficult at all, but they do work out best with good organizational skills.
 Thoroughly read the post and all the directions prior to starting the recipe.
 Have everything you need within arms reach.
 Decide how many chocolate-covered strawberries you want and how many white chocolate strawberries you want.
 Melt the semi-sweet chocolate chips in a mini crockpot on low.
 It takes about 1 hour to melt the chocolate.
 Do not put the top on the crockpot.
-Then dip how many strawberries you want in the melted chocolate and place them on parchment covered baking sheets.
-Now add any nuts, graham cracker crumbs, or sprinkles you like to those strawberries but don’t forget to save some for drizzling white chocolate.
+Then, dip how many strawberries you want in the melted chocolate and place them on a parchment-covered baking sheet.
+Now, add any nuts, graham cracker crumbs, or sprinkles you like to those strawberries but don’t forget to save some for drizzling white chocolate.
 Then refrigerate those strawberries until set.

 Once set, melt the white chocolate in the microwave, following the package instructions carefully.
 Then dip the remaining strawberries in the white chocolate and place them on parchment-covered baking sheets.
 Next, add any nuts, graham cracker crumbs, or sprinkles.
 Then refrigerate those strawberries until set.

 Chocolate-covered strawberries are best enjoyed the day that they are made.
-I cover mine loosely with paper towels and enjoy them within 24 hours.
-If it is not possible to enjoy them within 24 hours, place them in an airtight container lined with paper towels (to absorb the moisture) and store them in the refrigerator and enjoy them within 2-3 days.
+I cover mine loosely with paper towels and store them at room temperature for 24 hours.
+If it is not possible to enjoy them within 24 hours, place them in an airtight container lined with paper towels (to absorb the moisture), store them in the refrigerator, and enjoy them within 2-3 days.

 Topping ideas

-- Finely chopped nuts like pecans, cashews, or peanuts
+- Finely chopped nuts like pecans, cashews, pistachios, or peanuts

 - Mini chocolate chips